RolindaW/chip-8-emulator/README.md

 -DXYN: draw sprite at coordinate (VX, VY) with a size of 8xN px.
 Start reading each B (up to N) at address I (I is not affected).
 Set VF to 1 if px flipping; otherwise, 0.
 [Tip: starting drawing position must be wrapped - MOD by corresponding dimension (i.e. screen size) to get correct value; sprite drawing must be clipped against the border] [alternative behaviour: sprite drawing must be wrapped - and not clipped - against the border - Warning!
 Implement both solutions and make it configurable]
 -EX9E (TODO): skip next instruction if VX is being held down (i.e. is being pressed) - Warning!
 Do not await (i.e. not blocking)
 -EXA1 (TODO): skip next instruction if VX is NOT being held down (i.e. is NOT being pressed) - Warning!
 Do not await (i.e. not blocking)
--FX07 (TODO): set VX to delay timer value
+-FX07: set VX to delay timer value
 -FX0A (TODO): await to key press; write HEX result into VX (bloking operation - Warning!
 Depending on implementation, PC may be decremented 2 B so current instruction keep being execued; timers should keep decremeting if active); then, store in VX. [alternative behaviour: await to key press & release - Warning!
 Implement both solutions and make it configurable]
--FX15 (TODO): set delay timer to VX
+-FX15: set delay timer to VX
--FX18 (TODO): set sound timer to VX
+-FX18: set sound timer to VX
 -FX1E: add VX to I (VF is not affected). [alternative behaviour: set VF to 1 if 12-bit overflow; otherwise, 0 - Warning!
 Implement both solutions and make it configurable]
 -FX29: set I to the memory location of the font sprite in VX. [use last - high - nibble from VX].
 -FX33: store BCD (Binary-Coded Decimal) of VX - Warning!
 Convert to decimal first: hundreds at memory location I, tens at I+1, and ones at I+2.